honzajavorek/honzajavorek.cz/content/2021-06-17_jessica-upani-about-python-events-in-namibia-you-have-to-be-pure-in-terms-of-your-why.md

 And maybe, if you don't do it, no one else will.
 Just get started, the rest will work itself out, one step at a time.

 **I can't imagine a better closing.
-I know you're quite busy these days and I didn't really get in touch in good time, so thank you very much Jessica, for in the end, you were able to carve out a bit of time to answer these questions.
+I know you're quite busy these days and I didn't really get in touch in a good time, so thank you very much Jessica, for in the end, you were able to carve out a bit of time to answer these questions.
 Fingers crossed with organizing the conference, I'm sure it's gonna be awesome!**

 It's super late, but you poked my mind in such a thought provoking way!
 It was nice to reflect on the past and the future.
 Thanks, Honza!